CroodSolutions/AutoRMM/ConnectWise/VBS/Readme.md

-This test script is to test install of ConnectWise ScreenConnect using VBS
+This test script is to test install of ConnectWise ScreenConnect using VBS.

 Basic instructions for testing: